AdobeDocs/experience-manager-65.en/help/assets/search-facets.md

 In summary, search facets let you search for assets in multiple ways rather than in a single, pre-determined, taxonomic order.
 You can easily drill down to the desired level of detail for a more focused search.

 For example, if you are looking for an image, you can choose whether you want a bitmap or a vector image.
 You can reduce the scope of search further by specifying the MIME type for the image.
-Similarly, when searching for documents, you can specify the format, for example PDF or MS Word.
+Similarly, when searching for documents, you can specify the format, for example, PDF or MS Word.

 ## Add a predicate {#adding-a-predicate}